- Community Justice Center

-Restorative justice is a victim-focused, community-based approach for responding to crime that focuses on the harm that was caused and what needs to happen to make things better.
-The goal is to build understanding, encourage accountability, and provide an opportunity for healing.
+Restorative justice is a community-based approach for responding to crime that focuses on the harm that was caused to people and on what needs to happen to make things better.
+The goal is to build understanding, encourage accountability, and provide an opportunity for healing and for finding ways to avoid future harms.

 According to Vermont Title 28, Section 2A, “It is the policy of this state that principles of restorative justice be included in shaping how the criminal justice system responds to persons charged with, or convicted of, criminal offenses… The policy goal is a community response to a person’s wrongdoing at its earliest onset, and a type and intensity of sanction tailored to each instance of wrongdoing.”